 Earnings per Share require the Company to calculate earnings per share based on basic and diluted earnings per share, as defined.
 Basic earnings per share exclude dilution and are computed by dividing net income by the weighted average number of shares outstanding for the period.
 Diluted earnings per share reflect the potential dilution that could occur if stock options and warrants to issue common stock were exercised or converted into common stock.
-The dilutive effect of outstanding options issued by the Company were not reflected in diluted earnings per share, because under the provision of the treasury stock method, options will only have a dilutive effect when the average market price of common stock during the period exceeds the exercise price of the options.
-The Company's average market price for common stock was less than the exercise price of all outstanding stock options and warrants.
+For the year ended June 30, 2012, since the Company reported a net loss, the additional diluted shares would have had an anti-dilutive effect.
+Therefore, all additional shares that would have been included in the diluted earnings per share calculation were excluded, and the basic and diluted earnings per share numbers are identical.